AliKheirAbdi/NewsApp/Readme.md

 # Project
 the TRIBUNE

-# Author
+## Author
 [Ali Kheir](https://github.com/AliKheirAbdi)

 ## Author Contact details
 * Email: akheirali(@)gmail.com

-# Project Description
+## Project Description
-A Flask application that help one list and preview news articles from various sources.
+A Flask application that helps preview news articles from various sources.
-This is achieved by using the [News Api](https://newsapi.org/)
+This is achieved by aggregating news stories and article from various sources using the [News Api](https://newsapi.org/)

 ## Screenshot
 ![image](https://github.com/AliKheirAbdi/NewsApp/blob/master/screenshot.png)

-# Set up instructions
+## Set up instructions
 1. You need to have python3.7 installed, venv and pip
 2. Set up the virtual environment and activate it.